tweag/python-monorepo-example/2019-06-15-cpp-considered-harmful.md

 This works fine with the latest GHC.
 But using GHC circa 2016, this won't compile, because `(<>)` is not part of the `Prelude`.
-At this point I have three choices:
+At this point I have four choices:

 1. Decide that I don't care about old GHC (or in general any old version of a package dependency) and move on.